Minuscule 544: History

-Of the history of the codex 544 nothing is known until the year 1864, when it was in the possession of a dealer at Janina in Epeiros.
+Nothing is known of the codex's history until the year 1864, when it was in the possession of a dealer at Janina in Epeiros.
 It was then purchased from him by a representative of Baroness Burdett-Coutts (1814–1906), a philanthropist, along with other Greek manuscripts (among them codices 532-546).
 They were transported to England in 1870-1871.

 The manuscript was presented by Burdett-Coutts to Sir Roger Cholmely's School, and was housed at the Highgate (Burdett-Coutts III.
 9), in London.
 In 1922 it was acquired for the University of Michigan.
-It is currently housed at the University of Michigan (Ms. 25) in Ann Arbor.
+It is currently housed at the University of Michigan (shelf number Ms. 25) in Ann Arbor.